navh/postal-parser/README.md

 ![Data](Images/openstreetmap.PNG)

-This data is then taken and run through
+This data is then taken and run through a reverse geocoder from OpenCage.
+This returns a dictionary of dictionaries for each address.
+The dictionary is parsed through for each address field and the information is formatted into a structured CSV which is then used.

 OpenStreetMap is 93 GB in size.
 The dataset can be found [here](https://planet.openstreetmap.org/).